JulianCataldo/remark-lint-frontmatter-schema/README.md

 };

 const output = await unified()
-  // Your pipeline
+  // Your pipeline (basic example)
   .use(remarkParse)
   // …
   .use(remarkFrontmatter)

   .use(rlFmSchema, {
     /* Bring your own schema */
     embed: mySchema,
   })

   // …
   .use(remarkRehype)
   .use(rehypeStringify)
   .use(rehypeFormat)
-  // …
   .process(theRawMarkdownLiteral);

-/* `path` is for debugging purpose here, MD literal can come from anywhere. */ output.path = './the-current-processed-md-file.md';
+/* `path` is for debugging purpose here, as MD literal comes from your app. */ output.path = './the-current-processed-md-file.md';

 console.error(reporter([output]));